eve-network/eve/README.md

 ### Upstreaming

-In call cases, when stuff changes here and we find it nice, we'll feed it back to parent repos.
+In all cases, when stuff changes here and we find it nice, we'll feed it back to parent repos.

 ### Downstreaming